datagrok-ai/public/help/compute/solver.md

   P2 = -1
 ```

-Define auxiliary computations in the `#expressions`-block:
+Define auxiliary computations in the `#expressions`-block.
+The **expression** is any mathematical function containing constants, parameters, argument, and other functions.
+The only difference is that `expressions` functions are defined directly
+and don't require solving of differential equations.
-Use expressions to simplify equations.
+You can use expressions to separate part of the calculations and simplify your differential equations.
-They may depend on constants, parameters and the argument.

 ```python
 #expressions: